 Once an Inverse I-O matrix is derived, total impact of a proposed project or activity on the state economy can be estimated by multiplying this matrix by changes in the final demand caused by the respective project/activity.
-We implemented this computation in the impact spreadsheets.
+This computation is implemented in the impact spreadsheets.

 Magnitudes of the estimated impact vary by the degree of model closure.
-The model we developed in this study produces what we generally referred to as the "type II" impact estimates.
-Basically, the impact estimation captures the interindustry ripple effects and earnings-induced changes in personal consumption.
+The model developed in this study produces what are generally referred to as the "type II" impact estimates.
+Basically, the impact estimation captures the inter-industry ripple effects and earnings-induced changes in personal consumption.
 The model excludes the effects on the government sector and on investment spending.
 Other I-O models that incorporate government and/or investment will result in higher impact estimates.